- Technical Support

 Whole IgG antibodies are isolated as intact molecules from antisera by immunoaffinity chromatography.
 They have an Fc portion and two antigen binding Fab portions joined together by disulfide bonds and therefore they are divalent.
 The average molecular weight is reported to be about 160 kDa.
 The whole IgG form of antibodies is suitable for the majority of immunodetection procedures and is the most cost effective.

-Storage: Store freeze-dried powder at 2-8°C. When ready to use, rehydrate with indicated volume of d. water and centrifuge if not clear.
+Storage and Rehydration: Store freeze-dried solid at 2-8°C. Rehydrate with the indicated volume of dH2O and centrifuge if not clear.
+Prepare working dilution on day of use.
 Product is stable for about 6 weeks at 2-8°C as an undiluted liquid.
-Prepare working dilution fresh each day.
-For extended storage after rehydration, aliquot and freeze undiluted product at -20°C or below.
-Avoid repeated freezing and thawing.

-This product is for IN VITRO RESEARCH USE ONLY.
+This product is for in vitro research use only.
 It is not a medical device and it is not intended for diagnostic or therapeutic purposes.